Jain (singer): Hope EP and Zanaka

-2018–present: Souldier
+Souldier

 On 25 May 2018, "Alright" was released as the lead single from her second studio album Souldier, which was released on 24 August 2018.
 A music video for "Alright" was released on 25 June 2018.
 "Alright" peaked at number 6 in France, spending three weeks in the top 10.
 In 2018, "Alright" was the 51st biggest selling single of the year in France.

 The album's title, cover and tracklist were announced on 29 June 2018 and it was made available for pre-order along with "Star" as a pre-order bonus and promotional single.
 The album's title is a play on words between 'soldier' and 'soul'.
 The song "Star" is about the position of young women in the music industry.
 On 17 August 2018 "Souldier" was released as the album's second promotional single.
 The song was inspired by the Orlando nightclub shooting and describes a soldier who seeks redemption.
-The album was a commercial success, particularly in Jain's native France, where it debuted atop the charts and sold over 150,000 copies.
+The album was a commercial success, particularly in Jain's native France, where it debuted atop the charts and sold over 200,000 copies.
 Furthermore, Souldier was the 45th best selling album of 2018 in France.

 On 8 October 2018, "Oh Man" was released as the album's second single.
 A music video for the song was released on 21 December 2018.
 It was filmed at the Museu Nacional d'Art de Catalunya.

 In April 2019, Jain performed at Coachella.
 On 19 April 2019, she released the single "Gloria".
 The song personifies glory and describes it as something that tries to charm and divert attention from what is essential.
 Rolling Stone described it as "an upbeat dance track that describes the perils of fame and promotes being true to one's own creativity".
 On 7 June 2019, Jain performed "Gloria" as well as "Makeba" and "Heads Up" at the opening ceremony of the 2019 FIFA Women's World Cup.

+The Fool

+On 21 April 2023, she released her third album, The Fool.